10 things to do in Calgary this week: June 13 to 19 | Listed

 Time: Studio Bell is open from 10 am to 5 pm, Thursday through Sunday

-Where: Studio Bell – Canada’s National Music Centre (850 4th Street SE, Calgary)
+Where: Studio Bell at Canada’s National Music Centre – 850 4th Street SE, Calgary

 Cost: Pay-what-you-can admission